LSSTDESC/rail/docs/source/pipeline_notebooks/index.rst

 ***********************

 .. link to legacy notebook structure
+.. fix notebook links once Eric gets back to me about how they're generated etc

 RAIL comes with several notebooks that demonstrate how to use it to analyze data in a number of different ways.